vendia/blog/posts/2021-01-25-supply-chain-visibility-with-vendia-share.md

 ## Why Track and Trace?

-It’s happened to all of us… We buy something online at a big-box store, opt for the free shipping with tracking, and for one reason or another, our package never arrives.
+It's happened to all of us… We buy something online at a big-box store, opt for the free shipping with tracking, and for one reason or another, our package never arrives.
 It can be a frustrating experience, especially when the package is marked as delivered or other data-discrepancies make tracking your item an impossibility. **What can we do?**

-Personally, I don’t enjoy the guessing games, so I will take advantage of customer support numbers and chat tools to work with a storefront or shipping company to locate a lost item.
-Chances are, you have done this recently, and despite the convenience, it probably wasn’t a thrilling experience.  **Can you imagine a need to do this daily for hundreds or thousands of items?**
+Personally, I don't enjoy the guessing games, so I will take advantage of customer support numbers and chat tools to work with a storefront or shipping company to locate a lost item.
+Chances are, you have done this recently, and despite the convenience, it probably wasn't a thrilling experience.  **Can you imagine a need to do this daily for hundreds or thousands of items?**

 ## $46 Billion is a lot of money